AdobeDocs/journey-optimizer.en/help/using/building-journeys/condition-activity.md

 This allows you to define a condition based on fields from the data sources or the events previously positioned in the journey.
 Learn how to use the expression editor in [this section](expression/expressionadvanced.md).

 For example, if you are targeting an audience with enrichment attributes generated using a composition workflow or a custom upload (CSV file), you can leverage these enrichment attributes to build your condition.
-[Learn how to use audiences enrichment attributes in Journey Optimizer](../audience/about-audiences.md#enrichment)

 Using the advanced expression editor, you can setup more advanced conditions manipulating collections or using data sources requiring the passing of parameters.
 [Learn more](../datasource/external-data-sources.md).